balazsdukai/batch3dfier/doc/batch3dfier.rst

 The development is still in early stages, thus things can change drastically.
 Nevertheless, issues, comments, pull request are very welcome.
 Take a look at `the issue on v1.0.0 <https://github.com/balazsdukai/batch3dfier/issues/1>`__ if you want a hint where to start.

+The project follows the `git flow <http://nvie.com/posts/a-successful-git-branching-model/>`__ branching model.
+Here is a `cheat sheet <https://danielkummer.github.io/git-flow-cheatsheet/>`__ for a quick start.

+Releases, tags adhere to the `semantic versioning <http://semver.org/spec/v2.0.0.html>`__ scheme.

 Testing, testing, testing.
 Always appreciated.